tiendungid1/API_Of_Schat_App/web-socket/README.md

 -   So, emit the **Search users and groups** event first to get the user information, and then emit the **Create new private group chat** event.

-> If you have any ideas to improve this, send those ideas to our chat group :D
+> If you have any ideas to improve this, send those to our chat group :D

 3. To create new 3G, similar to creating new 2G, first get information of members by emitting the **Search users and groups** event, then emit **Create new group chat** event.